Do you want to represent your fellow trainees?

 • Represent the views of all trainee members to BACD and ensure their views are heard, and take relevant issues from trainees to BACD and from BACD to trainees for action

-• Liaise with the Neurodisability CSAC Trainee Representative and The Neurodisability Community to ensure work streams are aligned and complementary
+• Liaise with the Neurodisability CSAC and its Trainee Representative and The Neurodisability Community to ensure work streams are aligned and complementary

-• Promote paediatric neurodisability training and provide opportunities through social networking, including the BACD Trainees' Twitter account and write articles for inclusion in the BACD Newsletter
+• Promote paediatric neurodisability training and provide opportunities through social networking, including the BACD Trainees' X account and write articles for inclusion in the BACD Newsletter

-• Organise the BACD Annual Trainees’ Meeting, usually held in November/December
+• Organise the BACD Annual Trainees’ Meeting (usually held virtually in November/December)

 Key Information

-• Applications are sought from trainees with an interest in childhood disability who will be in Specialty Training in Progress+ from August 2023
+• Applications are sought from paediatricians in training with an interest in childhood disability:

-• The Trainee Representatives are expected to attend the quarterly BACD executive committee meetings (currently virtual)
+• The Trainee Representatives are expected to attend the quarterly BACD executive committee meetings (currently 2 virtual / 2 in-person per year)

 • Term of office is 2 years - applicants should have a minimum of 1 year of training remaining; successful applicants who finish their training during their term can remain in position for up to 6 months post CCT

-• Successful candidates are expected to join the BACD if they are not already a member
+• Candidates must be resident and working in the UK and be in a RCPCH training programme (ST1-8).
+Successful applicants are expected to join the BACD if they are not already a member.

 How to apply

-Please email to Kelly Robinson a short CV (max 2 pages) and a brief personal statement outlining why you want to take on the role, your ideas for the role, and what you will bring to it, by 5pm, Wednesday 31 May 2023.
-In the event of an election taking place, the personal statement will be circulated to trainee members.
+Please email to Kelly Robinson a short CV (max 2 pages) and a brief personal statement outlining why you want to take on the role, your ideas for the role, and what you will bring to it, by 5pm, Wednesday 14 May 2025

 If you would like to speak with the current trainee representatives about the role, please email [email protected]